 4) Will you watch it again?

-That last one might warrant some explanation, especially because there are movies that I give five stars (or otherwise high marks) that I absolutely will never watch again.
-It’s a factor that I feel is worth confronting though, and even if I never actually wind up watching a movie again, there is some worthwhile sentiment inherent in the idea.
+That last one might warrant some explanation, especially because there are movies that I give five stars (or otherwise high marks) that I absolutely will never watch again, my friend sometimes watches these in his cinema room he got from Cinema Room Installers and loves it so I hear but anyway it’s a factor that I feel is worth confronting though, and even if I never actually wind up watching a movie again, there is some worthwhile sentiment inherent in the idea.

 Of course, it’s all subjective nonsense, but it’s my subjective nonsense, and the truth is that every theory is subjective nonsense.
 The point is that it’s a sort of structured nonsense, and one that I think makes at least some sense out of the idea.